shanev/shanev.me/content/about.md

 In early 2008 I quit my job at Groupon after {{< external href="https://www.chicagomediaproject.org/ken-pelletier" text="Ken Pelletier" />}}, then CTO, showed me a demo of Google Maps on his iPhone.
 I went on to release {{< external href="http://www.drumkit.co" text="Drum Kit" />}}, one of the most popular apps in the App Store built by an indie developer.
 It had over 10 million downloads, and was featured in Apple's iPod Touch ad campaign.

 Around 2013, I started getting disillusioned by the tech industry and considered studying to become a nutritionist.
 However I decided to apply my skills to non-profits instead.
 I joined {{< external href="https://www.ted.com/" text="TED" />}}, building new versions of their iPhone and iPad apps.
+I also heard about Bitcoin around this time but didn't think too much of it.

-In late 2015, {{< external href="https://twitter.com/mariesleaf" text="Marie Leaf" />}} introduced me to Ethereum.
-The hacker ethos of the ecosystem reminded me a lot of the early days of the Internet.
-I believe blockchains will enable a new generation of digital services where value is captured by end users and operators over a few centralized providers.
+In 2016, {{< external href="https://twitter.com/mariesleaf" text="a friend" />}} introduced me to Ethereum and crypto in general.
+The hacker ethos of the ecosystem reminded me a lot of the BBS-era and early days of the Internet.
+As I explored the space, I saw the potential it has to re-decentralize the Internet, and build new services on a foundation of sound money.

+To be continued...